Hubs-Foundation/hubs-docs/docs/hubs-cloud-branding.md

 You are allowed to use the Mozilla Hubs logo in connection with your event or space, but only if it is held on Mozilla’s public Hubs offering located at https://hubs.mozilla.com

 Please do not use language that implies that your product or site is partnered, affiliated with, or endorsed by Mozilla.
-This includes terms such as “Partners” or “Partnered with” or “Sponsored by.”
+This includes terms such as “Partners”, “Partnered with”, "Trusted by" or “Sponsored by.”

 __Downloads__